dmallia17/DocumentScanner/README.md

 ## To-Do List:
-[ ] Complete transformForOCR function
+- [ ] Complete transformForOCR function
-[ ] Begin work on selecting individual characters
+- [ ] Begin work on selecting individual characters
+- [ ] Begin work on organizing characters for recognition
+- [ ] Begin work on data preprocessing for network training
-[ ] Pip freeze for requirements.txt - include file in repository
+- [ ] Pip freeze for requirements.txt - include file in repository